arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-4.md

 }
 ```

 Is the test still green?
 Yes, it is!
 That's because `sub()` is lazy, and it does not fall into any stack overflow.
-This should clarify why in [Step 1][step-1] we extracted the lazy `n => f(Y(mkSum))(n)` instead of the eager `f(Y(mkSum))`.
+This should clarify why in [Step 1][step-1] we extracted the lazy `n => f(Y(mkSum))(n)` rather than the eager `f(Y(mkSum))`.

 Is this a non-recursive Y?
 Not yet.
 Indeed, `sub()` is still recursive.<br/>
 But we are almost there!
-Get ready, we are going to perform the key step: removing the recursion.
+Get ready, we are going to perform the most crucial step: removing the recursion.

 ## Step 3 - Inject self
 Let's inject a continuation into `sub()`.
 What would the perfect continuation be?
 But of course, `sub` itself!
-Here we are: that' the announced step where we inject a function into itself.
+Here we are: that's the announced step where we inject a function into itself.

 *Injecting* a function into itself is not like *calling* a function from itself: the latter is the classical recursion; the former is *almost* recursion, it's [Continuation Passing Style][continuation-passing-style].<br/>
 So, our next goal is to make `sub` a parameter of itself, which will make `sub` not recursive, just *almost*.